Everything You Need to Know About Liver Detox Diets

 - Lentils with brown rice, serving of salmon, and green apple

-Options for mid-morning
+Options for mid-afternoon

 - Fruit (your choice)

-- Handful of unsalted, raw almonds
+- A handful of unsalted, raw almonds

 - Brown rice with steamed vegetables and grilled chicken